timurb/docker-compose-appliance/README.md

 All appliances are sitting in their own directories.
 See appropriate README for them for implementation details and usage.

+All appliances can be installed to target hosts using Ansible: see [[ansible-setup]] for details.

 ## License and authors

 * Author:: Timur Batyrshin <timurb@hey.com>